Pacific Northwest Economic Region: History

-The Pacific NorthWest Economic Region was established in 1991 by statute in the organization's original seven legislative jurisdictions – Washington, Oregon, Idaho, Montana and Alaska in the United States, and British Columbia and Alberta in Canada.
+The Pacific Northwest Economic Region was established by statute in 1991, encompassing the organization's original seven legislative jurisdictions – Washington, Oregon, Idaho, Montana, and Alaska in the United States, and British Columbia and Alberta in Canada.
 The Yukon joined PNWER in 1994, Saskatchewan joined in 2008, and the Northwest Territories joined in 2009.
 From the beginning, all state and provincial legislators were members of PNWER.
 The governors and premiers were added to the PNWER governance structure in 1993.

-The proposal establishing PNWER passed with 701 out of 703 sitting legislators voting in its favor following a three-year process initiated by the Pacific NorthWest Legislative Leadership Forum (PNLLF) in 1988.
-Six working groups were established, including environmental technology, tourism, recycling, value-added timber, workforce training, and telecommunications; some of these merged into or were replaced in later years by new areas of concentration.
-Critical in establishing the initiative to create the PNWER were Washington State Senator Alan Bluechel and Deputy Premier and Minister of Federal and Intergovernmental Affairs for Alberta Jim Horsman.
+The proposal establishing PNWER passed with 701 out of 703 sitting legislators voting in its favor following a three-year process initiated by the Pacific Northwest Legislative Leadership Forum (PNLLF) in 1988.
+Six working groups were established, including environmental technology, tourism, recycling, value-added timber, workforce training, and telecommunications; some of these merged into or were later replaced by new areas of concentration.
+Critical in establishing the initiative to create the PNWER were Washington State Senator Alan Bluechel and Deputy Premier and Minister of Federal and Intergovernmental Affairs for Alberta, Jim Horsman.
 Bluechel served as the organization's first president.
 Another President was Mel Knight, a former Energy Minister of Alberta.

-PNWER incorporated official private sector participation – including the non-elective public sector, and nonprofit organizations and NGOs in 1994; with that, a private sector council mirroring that of the organization's legislative delegate council was established and private and public sector co-chairs became part of the working group structure.
+PNWER incorporated official private sector participation – including the non-elective public sector, and nonprofit organizations and NGOs in 1994; with that, a private sector council mirroring that of the organization's legislative delegate council was established, and private and public sector co-chairs became part of the working group structure.
 Each working group has its agenda set by representatives of the private industries.
-Since then, funding for PNWER has been balanced by the public and private sector.
-The organization's current (2010) annual budget is U.S. $1.4 million, with approximately one third coming from state and provincial dues, one third from private sector sponsorship and dues, and one third from public and private grants.
+Since then, funding for PNWER has been balanced by the public and private sectors.
+The organization's current (2010) annual budget is U.S. $1.4 million, with approximately one-third from state and provincial dues, one-third from private-sector sponsorship and dues, and one-third from public and private grants.